-With all of the modern age’s technological advancements and electronic devices becoming more and more complex, the viruses and malware trying to steal our personal information and mess with our data are also becoming more complex.
+All of the modern age’s technological advancements and electronic devices becoming more and more complex.
+The malware trying to steal our personal information and mess with our data are also becoming more complex.
 A prime example of this is the ransomware known as Cryptolocker.
 Cryptolocker is a piece of malware that has infected Microsoft Windows operating systems including Windows XP, Vista, 7, and 8.

 The Cryptolocker virus infected a computer when the user opened an email attachment containing it.
 The emails were usually sent through fake UPS and FedEx tracking notifications and other legitimate business messages.
-Once on the computer, Cryptolocker will begin to encrypt the user’s files such as Microsoft Office documents, pictures, and Open Office files.
-The virus will even target devices shared across the network, spreading the encryption from one computer to any others on the network.
-The encryption style used by Cryptolocker is asymmetric encryption, meaning only one party (the maker of the virus) knows the decryption key.
-This leads to Cryptolocker demanding money upwards of $500, with a message showing how long until the decryption key is destroyed.
-After paying the ransom, Cryptolocker will begin to decrypt the files, although there have been reports of errors leading to files being unable to be decrypted.
+Once on the computer, Cryptolocker will begin to encrypt the user’s files such as documents, pictures, and spreadsheets.
+The virus will even target devices shared across the network.
+It will spread the encryption from one computer to any others on the network.
+The encryption style used by Cryptolocker is asymmetric encryption.
+This means only one party (the maker of the virus) knows the decryption key.
+This leads to Cryptolocker demanding money, with a message showing how long until the decryption key is destroyed.
+After paying the ransom, Cryptolocker will begin to decrypt the files.
+Unfortunately, there have been reports of errors leading to files being unable to be decrypted.

 With the original version of Cryptolocker, users were able to go into the Windows registry and restore files from what’s known as a “shadow copy” in order to bypass the ransom demand.
 The new versions (or clones) of Cryptolocker are much harder to deal with.
 One that is infecting systems today goes by the name of CryptoWall 2.0.
 CryptoWall is much more advanced than the original Cryptolocker due to how it “locks down” the infected computer.
 It does this by disabling the computer’s antivirus upon infection, leaving the computer unable to remove CryptoWall and opening it up to more possible infections.
 In addition to encrypting files and disabling virus protection, CryptoWall has removed the service that lets users attempt to recover “shadow copies”, leaving no other way to restore the encrypted files aside from a backup made prior to the infection.